wireapp/wire-docs/src/how-to/install/configuration-options.rst

       "sqs_endpoint" = "https://sqs.<region>.amazonaws.com"
     }

-To make use of those, first test the credentials are correct, e.g. using the ``aws`` command-line tool:
+To make use of those, first test the credentials are correct, e.g. using the ``aws`` command-line tool (for more information on how to configure credentials, please refer to the `official docs <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-precedence>`__):

 .. code::